AntoniaChroni/epigenomic-profiling-analysis/README.md

 ## Contact

-For questions, please submit an issue or send an email to Antonia Chroni: antonia.chroni@stjude.org
+For questions, please submit an issue.